Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Flipping Kernel for Reachability

 \subsubsection{Special Initial States}

-The main idea of special initial states is that we do not need to visit $x_0\in\mathcal{M}_{0}$, once we know $\mathcal{M}_{d}$ is reachable from $x_0$.
-Instead, we focus on states in $\mathcal{M}_{0}$ that are not found to be reachable.
-Based on the idea, we change step 7 in Algorithm 1 to that in Algorithm 2.
+The main concept behind selecting special initial states is to avoid visiting $x_0\in\mathcal{M}_{0}$ once we determine that $\mathcal{M}_{d}$ is reachable from it.
+Instead, we focus on states in $\mathcal{M}_{0}$ that have not been identified as reachable.
+With this approach in mind, we modify step 7 in Algorithm 1 into